Blue Countertops and a DIYed Bench Make This Apartment Dinner Party–Ready

 Published Sep 16, 2021 6:28 PM

 When Miriam Seixas, an interior stylist known on Instagram as @frau.kieselstein, decided to find a secondary apartment in Hamburg, Germany, the rental market was chaotic.
-Nicer units were flying off the shelves, so she decided to go a different route.
-Seixas realized there was an upside to choosing something untouched.
+Nicer units were flying off the shelves, so she went the opposite route.
+And besides, there was an upside to choosing something untouched.
 “I wasn’t afraid of ruining a perfectly good renovation anymore.
 I had the freedom to do whatever I wanted,” she explains.

 Living between Portugal and Germany, Seixas takes inspiration from her surroundings and the cultures of the countries she calls home.
 The attic apartment is only 650 square feet, but it’s packed with personality.
 Not able to make significant structural changes due to landlord restrictions, she added her touch to the stark space through low-cost means: styling (throw blankets everywhere) and paint (peachy pink in the entry; pale yellow in the living room).